-Course Aim: On completion of the Understanding Behaviour course participants will have an increased understanding of behaviours that cause concern (behaviours that challenge) with a view to putting in place supportive strategies to reduce their impact and increase the well-being of the individual and those around them.
+Course description – this course will enable participants to have an increased understanding of behaviours that cause concern (behaviours that challenge) and the reason for these with a view to putting in place supportive strategies to reduce their impact and increase the well-being of the individual and those around them.

-Target Audience: The course is well suited to those who provide support in circumstances where the behavioural challenges of children or adults has significant impact or where a service is looking to understand the philosophy of positive behaviour supports.
-This course also offers useful pre-requisite training for the PROACT-SCIPr-UK® Introductory, Foundation and Instructor courses.
+Target audience – this course is designed for those who provide support in circumstances where the behavioural challenges of children or adults has significant impact, or where a service is looking for practical strategies to reduce the instances of behaviours that concern.

-Pre-requisite knowledge and skill requirements: There are no specific pre-requisite requirements for this introductory course which is practically focussed.
+Pre-requisite knowledge and skills – there is no pre-requisite of prior knowledge required for this course which is practically focussed.

 Assessment method – there are no formal assessments in this course, but application of learning is informally measured through groupwork, practical activities, quizzes and discussions.